andyabih/json-to-laravel-migrations/README.md

 php artisan json:migrate schema.json
 ```

-The above schema will create something three different migrations.
+The above schema will create something three different migrations and Three different requests .
 The `posts` schema will look like:
 ```php
 <?php